 Initially, Windows 10X will be available on a select number of Intel-based devices, including Surface Neo, the new dual-screen tablet announced during the October 2019 event in New York City, and on devices from other partners, including Lenovo, ASUS, Dell, and HP.

-Just to be clear, Surface Pro X will not run Windows 10X.
-Instead, it’ll run the full-blown desktop version of Windows 10 optimized for ARM-based devices.
+Just to be clear, Surface Pro X doesn’t run Windows 10X.
+Instead, it runs the full-blown desktop version of Windows 10 optimized for ARM-based devices.
 Also, Surface Duo, which is a smaller version of Surface Neo, will run a custom version of Android, not Windows 10X.

 Windows 10X release date

-While Windows 10X won’t be a version of the OS that you’ll be able to purchase, devices with this OS are expected to start shipping in holiday 2020.
+While Windows 10X won’t be a version of the operating system that you’ll be able to purchase, devices with this variant are expected to start shipping in holiday 2020.
 Microsoft is offering a glimpse now to get developers involve to build apps that will work with the new variant.